HSF/hsf.github.io/events/_posts/2018-10-12-generators.md

 software challenges for event generators.

-This event will focus on the challenges for physics event generators that need to be faced in HEP in the next decade, may of which were identified in the [HSF Community White Paper](https://arxiv.org/abs/1712.06982).
+This event will focus on the challenges for physics event generators that need to be faced in HEP in the next decade, many of which were identified in the [HSF Community White Paper](https://arxiv.org/abs/1712.06982).

 Many physics searches will require enhanced precision, calling for generators